Jonathan Lewis – Physiotherapist, Breathing, movement & conditioning coach

 Jonathan’s holds a strong belief in empowering his clients to take better care of themselves, develop greater knowledge and cultivate the resilience to maintain their own health and well being.

 Jonathan is one of Balance Performance’s founders and directors (2001).
-He has a special interest in the habits and behaviours that provide not just longevity but a long span of health and resilience to ill health and injury when it occurs.
+He has a special interest in wellness practices, rituals, habits and behaviours.
+All of which contribute to a long span of health and resilience to illness and injury when it occurs.

-His professional experience in performance, strength and conditioning, recovery, rehabilitation and movement practises began in 1989 as a Royal Marine Commando.
-He became a physiotherapist in 1996.
+Jonathan’s professional experience in performance, mental and physical resilience began in 1989 as a Royal Marine Commando.
+He became a physiotherapist in 1996 and has been continually cultivating his practice – personal and professional – since then.